Free Statutory Calculator 2026

 Is EPF mandatory for all employees in Malaysia?

 EPF is mandatory for Malaysian citizens and permanent residents employed in the private sector.
-Foreign workers are exempt but can contribute voluntarily.
+From the October 2025 contribution month, non-Malaysian citizen employees who became members from 1 August 1998 use the Third Schedule Part F rate of 2% employee and 2% employer.
 Domestic servants and self-employed have different rules.

 What is the maximum EPF contribution in Malaysia?